Ronit-Pai/Kaira-AI/README.md

 Text-to-Speech (TTS): Kaira can also speak its responses aloud, providing a voice for the chatbot that allows users to listen to the support and guidance rather than reading it.
 This feature makes Kaira more accessible and interactive.

+Also suggest some fun activities based on user interaction.

 ---

 ##  Project Structure